sidhu2003/TODO-Django/README.md

-# This is a basic To-Do list application made using django
+# TODO-Django
+A simple and elegant ToDo application built with Django and class-based views.

 ## Installation